Sbabureddy/startups-club-assignment/README.md

-# About Registration From

-I have created registration form with minimum configuration for fornted only.

-## What I did in this repository
+# Startup-Club-Internship Assignment

+## Registration Form Features

-- Make All Feilds are neccessary.
+- All Feilds are neccessary.
 - Password Feild with minum length of 8 characters.
-- Submiteed form Data in JSON.
+- form submitt's Data in JSON.
-- Used Bootstap for Form Validation.
+- Use Datalist Input Element.